 “Will Kittitas County water now become a commodity for corporate control similar to banks or huge corporations?

 On the front end, this solution gained the favor of the Department of Ecology as it satisfied the needs of those challenging rural water use and met with issues by other water “stakeholders”.
-These stakeholders include the normal listing of interested parties including Native American Tribes, Senior Water Holders, State and Federal Agencies and others interested in water.
-The Water Banking model removes irrigation water from agricultural uses and transfers most of a permit to “in-stream flows” supporting river management, fisheries and wildlife.
-This model allows the permit holder to sell at portion of water not surrendered and profit from his/her permit, satisfies Tribal and Agencies concerns with increase river flows and provide the “others” with gains toward their interest.
-What this model failed to acknowledge and or address are the concerns of those not included as stakeholders; the actual exempt ground water users, those individuals that trusted that land developed and purchased by them would also be usable.
+These stakeholders include the normal listing of interested parties including Native American Tribes, Senior Water Holders, State, and Federal Agencies and others interested in water.
+The Water Banking model removes irrigation water from agricultural uses and transfers most of a permit to “in-stream flows” supporting river management, fisheries, and wildlife.
+This model allows the permit holder to sell at a portion of water not surrendered and profit from his/her permit satisfies Tribal and Agencies concerns with increase river flow and provide the “others” with gains toward their interest.
+What this model failed to acknowledge and or address are the concerns of those not included as stakeholders; the actual exempt groundwater users, those individuals that trusted that land developed and purchased by them would also be usable.

 To be fair, Water Banking has provided water access back to a subset of rural lands but this access now comes with a sizable premium and significant delays and government oversight.
 While some have seen relief, others wait in the wings hoping for legislative relief but few are looking at the long term effects of this new “new water solution”.

 Above, I referred to the STAKEHOLDER list which included “others”; this is the usual list of interested parties pertaining to water usage and their long term interest.
 Others include the “Water Rights” legal community that has played important roles in getting legislative adjustments to water law allowing their clients safeguards and protections of their permit holdings.
 This includes the changes to water law allowing for Water Trust Banking and Water Banking as we see in place within Kittitas County currently.